mrocklin/blog/_posts/work/2015-06-09-Categoricals.md

 Name: trip_distance, dtype: float64
 {% endhighlight %}

-We categorize in about the same time it took to do the groupby.
+That took around 170ms.
+We categorize in about the same time.

 {% highlight Python %}
 In [4]: %time df['medallion'] = df['medallion'].astype('category')